-Setting-Up the Torpedo Float Rig:
+Setting Up the Torpedo Float Rig:

 - With the fishing line from your rod, attach the end of your line to the Torpedo Float's narrower end using your favorite fishing knot.
 The Field Team normally uses an Improved Clinch Knot.

 - Next, determine how much line you want to fish below the Torpedo Float which may vary as conditions change throughout the day.
-The Field Team likes to start with three feet and making adjustments from there.
+The Field Team likes to start with three feet and make adjustments from there.